MichiganDataScienceTeam/W22-Movie-Recommendations/README.md

 ```

 ### Obtaining the Data

-**Note: You only need to download the data if you are unable to use TensorFlow Datasets to do so.
-If you are able to access the `tensorflow_datasets` package, you can skip this section and get started working!**

 Getting the MovieLens dataset this project utilizes is not too difficult as well.
 With your virtual environment activated, run